-• "First Schedule" means the First Schedule to the Act:
+"First Schedule" means the First Schedule to the Act;

-- "nursery" means a place where young trees or plants are grown for the purpose of sale; - "nursery operator" means a person who carries on the business of a nursery; - "paragraph" means a paragraph of the First Schedule; - "section" means a section of the Act; - "the Act" means the Income Tax Act No. 58 of 1962; and - any word or expression bears the meaning ascribed to it in the Act.
+- "nursery" means a place where young trees or plants are grown for the purpose of sale; - "nursery operator" means a person who grows young trees or plants for the purposes of sale at a nursery; - "paragraph" means a paragraph of the First Schedule; - "section" means a section of the Act; - "the Act" means the Income Tax Act No. 58 of 1962; and - any word or expression bears the meaning ascribed to it in the Act.